early screening matters!

 A meaningful standardized measure of child development remains elusive.
 But we have a plan to build a stronger network of support that puts children at the center.

 Connecting all children to the services they need

 Academic data is important, but it does not tell the whole story of a child’s readiness for kindergarten.
 Recent studies suggest that 1 in 4 children ages 0-5 are at-risk for a developmental delay, but children in poverty have a two-fold higher prevalence than those who are privately insured.

 Even worse, only 23% of pediatricians in a recent national survey reported using a standardized screening tool, despite the American Academy of Pediatrics recommendations to screen babies and toddlers at 9 months, 18 months and 30 months.

 The Early Screening Matters Escambia! team uses statistics like these to identify our community’s challenges with both early identification of developmental concerns and consistent access to supports and services.
-Our team is taking a holistic look at the barriers and solutions to early identification and their impact on a child’s kindergarten readiness.
+Beginning at birth, we need to identify more children with unidentified needs such as speech and language impairments before they enter kindergarten.

 ℹ Center for the Developing Child, Harvard University